 For those of you who are hoping to remodel or change your kitchen, you may be encountering the age old dilemma of the choice between a kitchen table or a breakfast bar.
-They both have their good and bad points and both can easily be accommodated into most kitchens even if you are simply replacing your kitchen doors and worktops.
+They both have their good and bad points.
+Both can easily be accommodated into most kitchens, even if you are simply replacing your kitchen doors and worktops.
 So what are the things you will need to think about before you make your choice?

 This is pretty clear cut.
 If you don't have the room for a kitchen table, you simply cannot include one into your kitchen design.
 You might be able to squeeze a small table and two chairs into your new kitchen, but it may be at the expense of worktop or kitchen cupboard space.
 It all depends on what you are willing to give up.